 All the dogs that have been awarded the qualifications Excellent or Very Good take part in a competitive judging where the judge places the dogs.
 If 4 or more dogs have received the qualification Excellent, only these dogs take part in the competitive judging.
 The judge can give a CK (champion quality) to the Excellent-dogs whose quality he/she finds high enough.
-The best dog that has been given the qualification Excellent (called Excellent 1) in the working class proceeds at international shows to the CACIB awarding.
-The second best dog that has been given the qualification Excellent (called Excellent 2) in the working class similarly proceeds to the CACIB awarding, but will only compete for the Reserve CACIB, if the CACIB is awarded to the

 All the dogs that have been given a CK in the working class proceed to the Best of Sex class together with the CK dogs from the junior class, intermediate class, open class, champion class and veteran class.